ihateemoji/numba_qthsh/README.md

 ### Windows

 Installation instructions for Windows are not provided.
 Users are encouraged to figure it out on their own.
+If you manage to install it on Windows, please consider opening a pull request with the installation instructions as I do not have a Windows machine available.

 ## Usage